rhnvrm/stock-market-circulars/hugo-site/content/circulars/bse/2025/bse-2025-10-13-bed9a6cd523af867-measure-in-respect-of-companies-with-high-promoter-as-well-as-non-promoter-encum.md

 - INDIAFIN
 - THYROCARE
 tags:
-- surveillance
 - encumbrance
-- promoter-holdings
-- sebi-sast
 - regulation-28-3
+- sast
+- shareholding-pattern
+- surveillance
 - trading-restrictions
 title: Measure in respect of companies with high Promoter as well as non-Promoter 'Encumbrance' as per Reg.
 28(3) of SEBI (SAST) Regulation 2011